 Liberty Station

-With a Christmas Tree standing at 88 feet tall another great holiday activity is a day/evening in Liberty Station.
-Not only that, but they have an array of cuisines at the Liberty Station Public Market, a large ice skating rink, and holiday lights scattered about.
-Don’t forget to check out Pigment for the cutest holiday gifts and to shop small this season.
+With a Christmas Tree standing at 88 feet tall another great holiday activity is spending an afternoon or evening in Liberty Station.
+Not only that, but they have an array of cuisines at the Liberty Station Public Market, a large ice skating rink, and holiday lights scattered about the station.
+This year the annual tree lighting ceremony will be on November 28th from 5 pm to 9 pm.

 One Paseo Del Mar